dmd-program/dmd-100-su19/reading-reflections/chapter_11_jeffersons_gravestone_metaphorical_extensions_of_d.md

 ## Writing prompt

 In this chapter, Grudin takes us on a foray through literary design, social design, and of the qualities that make for a good designer and design leader.
-Grudin talks of the values of design principles, tracks the emergence of design as a concept, and reflects on the seemingly magical quality of the design process.
-For this prompt, I would like you to reflect on a project that required creative thought for which you initiated and completed.
-Describe the project, any principles that were in play, relevant historical or social context, what instigated the project, and the process that you undertook to bring it to fruition.
-Please do not reference projects completed as part of this course.
+Grudin tracks the emergence of design as a concept, and various evolutions of what the process according to historical designers, all adding up to the "magical idea" of design that can be a "metaphor for creative thought in any area."

+Describe an instance in which you designed something, from conceiving a plan in your head through a finished product.
+What kind of design process did you engage in?
+Describe your motivation or any significant context, but focus on summarizing your design process and how it affect the end product.
+Did you work with a group or solo?
+How did that affect the results?

+Connect your example to the reading.
+Which of the historical or contemporary design approaches mention by Grudin can be related to your process?

 ## Writing guidelines